What are the benefits of Short Selling CFDs?

 Stocks plunge the most in years

 Today we’re going to take a look at how to short sell stocks, indices or commodities using CFDs.
+We won’t be discussing Forex Trading Strategies as every FX position you are long one currency pair and short the other.

 So why would you want to short sell?